svenvc/zinc/zinc-http-components-paper.md

                   type: ZnMimeType applicationXml);
        post.

-In the last example we explicitely set the entity to be XML and do a POST.
+In the last example we explicitly set the entity to be XML and do a POST.
 In the first two examples, the convenience contents system is used to automatically create a ZnStringEntity of type ZnMimeType textPlain and a ZnByteArrayEntity of type ZnMimeType applicationOctectStream.